 One of Bryce Lane's favorite gardening activities is plant propagation.
 He loves to divide plants, take cuttings, and he even dabbles in layerage, but propagating woody plants from seed is often overlooked.
 Come attend a class totally devoted to understanding how trees, shrubs, vines, and ground covers reproduce from seed and how we, as gardeners, can take advantage of that science to propagate new and interesting plants.
 We will talk all about what woody plant seeds need to germinate, how we can overcome dormancy and take advantage of the diversity that comes with propagating plants from seed.

 Germination and growth

 This program is scheduled as an in-person program under the assumption we can meet together in groups at this time.
 If NC State or the state have any COVID-19 safety guidelines in place at this time, everyone in attendance will be required to follow them.
-If meeting in person indoors isn't permitted, we may need to meet only online or cancel this program.
+If meeting in person in large numbers indoors isn't permitted at the time of the program, we will conduct this program entirely online.